gboeing/ppd534/assignments/reading-responses/readme.md

 ## Instructions

 These exercises are designed to help you reflect critically on the weekly reading material and come to class prepared to discuss.
-Each reading response should be submitted as a PDF file, 1 page long, composed in 12-point Times New Roman font and single-spaced.
+Each reading response should be submitted as a PDF file, 1 page long, single-spaced, composed in 12-point Times New Roman font.
 Submit it via Blackboard by 23:59 the day before class.

 The reading responses will be graded according to the following criteria: